zextras/tech-doc/source/carbonio/_management/backup.rst

 Limitations and Safety Scan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The main limitation when restoring data acquired via the Real Time
+.. to be verified!

-Scanner is:
+The main limitation when restoring data acquired via the Realtime

-- **Emptied Folder** - when a user uses the ``Empty Folder`` button in
+Scanner is when a user uses the ``Empty Folder`` button in the
-  the right-click context menu
+right-click context menu

 In this case, and any time |backup| cannot determine the status of
-an item by reading the metadata saved by the Real Time Scan, an Account
+an item by reading the metadata saved by the Realtime Scanner, an Account
 Scan on the given account is triggered BEFORE the restore.

 This fixes any misaligned data and sanitizes the backed up metadata for